paying-services/demo-azure-function/README.md

-# the way to acces tojenby post is shown on here
+# the way to get a access token by post is shown on here (theoric info) this is used inside the logic app subtask

 https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-client-creds-grant-flow#get-a-token